-The FBI's UCR statistics indicate that in 2009, slightly more than 88,000 forcible rapes were reported to law enforcement and that just over 21,000 arrests for forcible rape were made (FBI, 2009a, 2009b).
+The FBI’s UCR statistics indicate that in 2013, 79,770 forcible rapes were reported to law enforcement (FBI, 2014).
 Arrestees for forcible rape are typically young, white males (FBI, 2009c).
-Based on NCVS data, nearly 244,000 rape/sexual assault victimizations are estimated to have occurred in the United States in 2011 (Truman & Planty, 2012).
-NCVS data also indicate that most rape/sexual assault victims are female, white, and younger than age 30 (Truman, 2011).
-Based on NCANDS estimates, nearly 66,000 children were victims of sexual abuse in 2009 (Children's Bureau, 2010).
+Based on NCVS data, 284,500 rape/sexual assault victimizations are estimated to have occurred in the United States in 2014 (Truman & Langton, 2015).
+NCVS data also indicate that most rape/sexual assault victims are female, white and younger than age 30 (Truman, 2011).
+Based on NCANDS estimates, nearly 58,105 children were victims of sexual abuse in 2014 (Children’s Bureau, 2014).

 NVAWS found that 17.6 percent of women and 0.3 percent of men had been the victim of a rape at some time in their life, meaning that almost 18 million women and almost 3 million men in the United States have been raped (Tjaden & Thoennes, 2006).
 Data from NWS indicated that 13 percent of women reported being the victim of at least one completed rape in their lifetime.
 Based on this, it was estimated that 12.1 million women in the United States have been the victim of one forcible rape in their lifetime (National Victim Center & Crime Victims Research and Treatment Center, 1992).
 Trend data indicate that the number of forcible rapes reported to the police fell 14 percent between 1990 and 2009, and that the estimated number of rape/sexual assault victimizations fell by more than one-third between 2002 and 2011 (Rennison, 2000; Truman & Planty, 2012).